JanAhrens/lohnsteuer-ruby/README.markdown

 The algorithms weren't modified on purpose to enable updates and verification.

 **State of the project**: Initial release.

+If you like to contribute, please send a pull-request.
+Make sure that all tests pass and you add additional ones.

 ## Related projects